LEAN-96/RAG-Demystified/README.md

 3. Positional Encoding is crucial because Transformers do not have a built-in sense of the order of tokens.
 Positional encodings are added to the token embeddings to provide information about the position of each token in the sequence.

 4. The embeddings with positional encodings are passed through multiple layers of self-attention and feed-forward networks in the encoder.
 Self-Attention Mechanism allows the model to weigh the importance of different tokens in the sequence when encoding a particular token.
-This mechanism enables the model to capture dependencies regardless of their distance in the sequence.
+The self-attention mechanism is key to understanding context.
+By allowing each word to attend to every other word in the sentence, the Transformer can capture long-range dependencies and relationships regardless of their distance in the sequence.

 5. The decoder takes the encoded representations and generates the output sentence.
 It uses self-attention to focus on the previously generated words and encoder-decoder attention to focus on the input sentence.
 The decoder generates the output word by word until the entire sentence is produced.